massimilianodelliubaldini/ac7-ultrawide/README.md

 1. Determines the resolution of the user's monitor(s).
 2. Hex edits the executable to the determined resolution.
-3. Downloads 3Dmigoto and unpacks it into the game directory.
+3. Unpacks 3Dmigoto into the game directory.
-4. Downloads the shader files and modifies them for the correct position.
+4. Downloads the shader files and modifies them for the correct position and resolution.

 Prerequisites:

 1. [Python 3.5 or newer](https://www.python.org/downloads/) (Make sure you allow it to modify your Windows PATH environment variable upon installation)
+2. [3Dmigoto 1.3.14 or newer](https://github.com/bo3b/3Dmigoto/releases/) (You just need "3Dmigoto-1.3.\*.zip")

 Installation:

+1. Download a zip file of 3Dmigoto and save it to \<Steam Installation Location\>\SteamApps\common\ACE COMBAT 7.
-1. Save magic.py to \<Steam Installation Location\>\SteamApps\common\ACE COMBAT 7.
+2. Save magic.py to \<Steam Installation Location\>\SteamApps\common\ACE COMBAT 7.
-2. Double click to run.
+3. Double magic.py click to run.

 TODO:

 1. Continue using most-up-to-date shader fixes.
+2. AC7 was patched to v1.02 - deal with any problems that arise from this.